facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 SCDF Direct-Entry Lieutenant Civil Defence (Fire & Rescue or Paramedic)

-SCDF Lieutenant’s salary varies according to performance during the interview, any relevant work experiences and if he has completed his full-time National Service.
+SCDF Lieutenant’s salary varies according to performance during the interview, relevant work experiences, and whether he has completed his full-time National Service.

 Additional increments may be given for relevant work experience and completion of full-time National Service.

-Similar to SPF officers, SCDF uniformed officers are eligible for retirement benefits under the INVEST Scheme, a scheme that invests 13.25% of gross salary to earn investment returns for retirement.
+Like SPF officers, SCDF uniformed officers are eligible for retirement benefits under the INVEST Scheme, which invests 13.25% of gross salary to earn investment returns for retirement.

-This scheme starts from your first year in service and will cease when you reach 55 years old.
+This scheme starts from your first year in service and will cease when you reach 55.

 Upon retirement, the officer can withdraw the full sum.